Line 2 (Qingdao Metro)

 Line 2 of Qingdao Metro (青岛地铁2号线) is an underground metro line in Qingdao.

 History

 The eastern section was opened on 10 December 2017 with 18 stations from Zhiquan Road to Licun Park.

-The western section from Zhiquan Road station to Taishan Road station opened on December 16, 2019.
-Haixin Bridge station on the section is not opened.
+The western section from Zhiquan Road station to Taishan Road station opened on 16 December 2019.
+Haixin Bridge station opened on 30 June 2023.

+A 3.84 km extension from Taishan Road station to Sichuan Road (Qingdao Ferry Terminal) station started construction on October 26, 2019.
+It is expected to open in 18 December 2024.